victorhook/blog/_posts/2022-03-03-Final-Reflection.md

 [first post]({% post_url 2021-07-29-First post %}) of the blog 😃.

 If you're any curious to how the exams went, I passed all courses with a grade between 8 and 9.5 out of 10.
-This felt really good and I'm very satisfied with how it went.
+This felt really good and I'm very proud with how it went.

 ---